Adambräu & Ansitz Windegg

 Innsbruck's industrial revolutions

-Just like 400 years earlier, the Second Industrial Revolution changed the city forever.
-Neighbourhoods such as Mühlau, Pradl and Wilten grew rapidly.
-The factories were often located in the centre of residential areas.
-Around 1900, over 20 businesses were still using the Sill Canal.
-The Haidmühle The power plant in Salurnerstraße existed from 1315 to 1907 and supplied a textile factory in Dreiheiligenstraße with energy from the Sill Canal.
-The noise and exhaust fumes from the engines were hell for the neighbours, as a newspaper article from 1912 shows:
+As 400 years earlier, the Second Industrial Revolution fundamentally transformed both the city and the daily lives of its inhabitants.
+Districts such as Mühlau, Pradl, and Wilten expanded rapidly.
+Factories were often located directly within residential areas.
+Around 1900, more than twenty enterprises were still using the Sill Canal.
+The Haidmühle in Salurnerstraße operated from 1315 to 1907.
+A textile factory in Dreiheiligenstraße was also powered by the canal.
+Noise and emissions from machinery placed heavy burdens on residents, as described in a newspaper article from 1912:

 However, industrialisation did not only affect everyday material life.
 Innsbruck experienced the kind of gentrification that can be observed today in trendy urban neighbourhoods such as Prenzlauer Berg in Berlin.
 The change from the rural life of the village to the city involved more than just a change of location.
 In one of his texts, the Innsbruck writer Josef Leitgeb tells us how people experienced the urbanisation of what was once a rural area: